decred/vspd/docs/deployment.md

 accounts.
 This xpub key will be provided to vspd via config, and vspd will use it to derive a new addresses for receiving fee payments.

-## Front-end Server

-The front-end server is where vspd will be running.
-The port vspd is listening on (default `3000`) should be available for clients to reach over the internet.
-This port is used for both the API and serving the HTML front end.

-dcrd needs to be running on this server with transaction index enabled (`--txindex`). dcrd is used for fishing ticket details out of the chain, for receiving `blockconnected` notifications, and for broadcasting and checking the status of fee transactions.

 ## Voting Servers

 A vspd deployment should have a minimum of three remote voting wallets.
 The